spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 {
     var gameLogic = WorkerUtils.UnityGameLogic;

-    var healthPickupComponent = Pickups.HealthPickup.Component.CreateSchemaComponentData(true, healthValue);
+    var healthPickupComponent = new Pickups.HealthPickup.Snapshot { IsActive = true, HealthValue = healthValue };

-    return EntityBuilder.Begin()
+    var entityTemplate = new EntityTemplate();
-        .AddPosition(position.X, position.Y, position.Z, gameLogic)
+    entityTemplate.AddComponent(new Position.Snapshot { Coords = new Coordinates(position.X, position.Y, position.Z) }, gameLogic);
-        .AddMetadata("HealthPickup", gameLogic)
+    entityTemplate.AddComponent(new Metadata.Snapshot { EntityType = "HealthPickup"}, gameLogic);
-        .SetPersistence(true)
+    entityTemplate.AddComponent(new Persistence.Snapshot(), gameLogic);
-        .SetReadAcl(AllWorkerAttributes)
+    entityTemplate.AddComponent(healthPickupComponent, gameLogic);
-        .AddComponent(healthPickupComponent, gameLogic)
+    entityTemplate.SetReadAccess(gameLogic, WorkerUtils.UnityClient);

-        .Build();
+    return entityTemplate;
 }
 ```

-The `EntityBuilder` syntax provides a compact way to declare the relevant components.
-You may notice that `.AddPosition`, `.AddMetadata`, and `.SetPersistence` appear in the entity template function of _every_ entity type.
-This is because these are mandatory "well-known components" that SpatialOS expects.
+You may notice that `Position` and `Metadata` appear in the entity template of _every_ entity type.
+This is because these are mandatory "well-known components" that SpatialOS expects. `Persistence` is another "well-known component" that is optional.

 <%(#Expandable title="What are the 'well-known components' (Position, Metadata, Persistence) used for?")%>The SpatialOS 'well-known components' are for information that are almost always necessary on each entity.